 Guilty: The Demons Inside My Brain, Solution: Self-Discover And Improve

-It all comes down to one simple thing: I am the one who allowing myself to get affected by what I’m seeing on my teeny tiny phone screen.
-Mark Zuckerberg is not to blame, the YouTuber is not to blame, nobody is to blame except myself.
+It all comes down to one simple thing: I am the one who allows myself to get affected by what I’m seeing on my teeny tiny phone screen.
+Mark Zuckerberg is not to blame, the Toronto YouTuber is not to blame, nobody is to blame except myself.
 I am lucky to understand that most people are filtering what they post, and if all of us could understand that, we would have a different appreciation for our own lives, and even a different appreciation for what we see online.

 Instead of looking at someone’s feed and thinking, “her life is so easy, I wish my life was like that,” if we could just rephrase it as, “I don’t know the whole story, but damn, that outfit is nice,” or “I love how she staged that photo, it looks great,” we could all live a more positive and fulfilling life for ourselves without the social media envy and jealousy.